-The last group of activities are a great way to introduce or reinforce the principles of entrepreneurship in your classroom.
+These last activities are a great way to introduce or reinforce the principles of entrepreneurship in your classroom.
 You’ll find a word search, crossword puzzle, and more!

-Overall, the activities in this bundle will add a lot of hours to your entrepreneurship lessons, and the bundle is well worth $7!
+Overall, the activities in this bundle will add a lot of hours to your high school entrepreneurship lessons, and the bundle is well worth $7!

 Once you’ve found a few ways to work these activities into your syllabus, consider trying our next idea to really go the extra mile!

-2. Add Excitement to Your Entrepreneurship Lessons with Shark Tank Fridays
+2. Add Excitement to Your Entrepreneurship Lesson Plans with Shark Tank Fridays

-Many business teachers are using the TV show Shark Tank to talk about entrepreneurship with students.
+Many high school business teachers are using the TV show Shark Tank to talk about entrepreneurship with students.

 Adding “Shark Tank Fridays” to your curriculum is a great way to incorporate open-ended discussions in your weekly entrepreneurship lessons.

-For this idea to run smoothly, you need to do some work up front.
+For this activity to run smoothly, however, you need to do some work up front.